 This will help explain the basics of using an Instant Pot.

-So when it was my turn to attempt to make Instant Pot Creole Jambalaya I was a little nervous.
+So when it was my turn to attempt to turn my Crock Pot Jambalaya recipe to make Instant Pot Creole Jambalaya I was a little nervous.

 Would the pot come to pressure?
 Am I going to get the dreaded BURN notice?
 Would it taste just as good?